Our PREMIUM North Sumatra and Java Adventure

 Watch the nearby VIDEO (Indonesia: Orangutan … ) to see what one group of visitors encountered along the walking trail.
 Be sure to view in full screen.

 The Bukit Lawang Eco Lodge is a rustic but highly rated and authentic three-star hotel overlooking the river.
 It is designed for its environment – not luxury but clean and comfortable with touches like showers where you can see the stars.
 The bad news is that the showers sometimes do not have hot water – the good news is that cold water is not so cold this close to the Equator.

 The Eco Lodge is a place to relax and absorb and enjoy the sights and sounds of the jungle night – and the staff will likely treat you like family.

-Dinner is your choice at your cost – the menu at the Lodge’s striking Kapal Bambu Restaurant (it means bamboo ship) includes good Indonesian, fusion, pasta and some Western dishes.
-Or you can try one of the eateries nearby in the Bukit Lawang village.
+We return to the – striking Kapal Bambu Restaurant (it means bamboo ship) for dinner.
+The menu includes good Indonesian, fusion, pasta and some Western dishes.
+If you still have the energy, then perhaps an evening stroll along the river or around the village.

 An encounter with friendly Orangutans